DHTMLX/docs-diagram/docs/api/diagram_editor/editor/events/afteritemcatch_event.md

 ### Parameters

-The callback of the event is called with the following parameter:

-- `obj` - an object with the following properties:
+The callback of the event is called with an object with the following parameters:

   - `id` - the id of the moved item
   - `targetId` - the id of the target item
   - `batch` - an array of moved elements' ids